mickfuzz/phd4/_posts/thesis_chapters/holding/2022-9-6-Results-Missions_backup3feb.md

 Here, after a blockage, the child suggests continuing with activities to fit their existing skill set of creating assets in non-code / GUI environments, both with the familiar graphical asset tool Piskel and exploring new territory by researching an seeking a new tool for creating audio assets, specifically a background theme tune .
 The child appears to make a tactical decision allowing the father to piece things together in the code based program.

 While the father seems keen to prioritise and then complete one pattern, the child takes a more piecemeal approach.

-In this session the father then gets drawn into creating audio assets after observing his son searching for suitable tools.
-It is he that is distracted from his stated task rather than the child.
+Later in the session the father then gets drawn into creating audio assets after observing his son searching for suitable tools.
+Ironically, it is the father that becomes distracted from his stated task rather than the child.

-The aspect of division on labour is explored on more depth in the following section.

 GDP are already being used as a way to set goals, track progress and prioritise but the process seems stressful or unsatisfactory.
 Some kind of support help scaffold this process would be potentially productive.